treydock/cgroup_exporter/README.md

 The `--config.paths` flag is required and must point to paths of cgroups to monitor.
 If there is `/sys/fs/cgroup/cpuacct/user.slice` then the value for `--config.paths` would be `/user.slice`.

+The path `/slurm` will work for both cgroupv1 and cgroupv2.
+For cgroupv2 the `/slurm` path is turned into `/system.slice/slurmstepd.scope`.

+If Slurm is compiled ot support multiple slurmd instances and you have paths that are `/sys/fs/cgroup/system.slice/<nodename>_slurmstepd.scope` then you must pass `--config.paths=/system.slice/<nodename>_slurmstepd.scope` and replace `<nodename>` with the host's slurmd NodeName.

 ## Docker

 Example of running the Docker container